jsbnr/nr-custom-viz-lab/readme.md

 ## Part 3 - Adding a Billboard component

-THe New Relic SDK comes with a number of ready built components we can use in our custom visualizations.
+The New Relic SDK comes with a number of ready built components we can use in our custom visualizations.
 In this case we will use the `<BillboardChart />` component.

 #### Step 1: